Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

       labels: ["submodule", "automerge"]
 ```

-With the above configuration, Dependabot will now look for updates every day at 0600 Hours UTC.
-If there're some updates to take care of, it'll then open respectives PRs with respective labels for _GitHub Actions_ & _Git Submodules_.
+With Dependabot configured, it'll now look for updates every day at 0600 Hours UTC.
+And if there's any, it'll then open a PR with respective labels for GitHub Actions & Git Submodules each.

-You can find further comprehensive details about configuring Dependabot in the official [_Dependabot Configuration Options_][Dependabot Docs] docs.
+But that's pretty much the tip of the iceberg for Dependabot configuration.
+You can find detailed [_Dependabot Configuration Options_][Dependabot Docs] in the official docs.

-That said, now you no longer have to worry about update & manual maintenance tasks.
+With Dependabot set up, you no longer have to worry about manual update & maintenance tasks.

 ### Setting Up Forestry as a CMS Backend

-No static blog can be considered a true _Wordpress alternative_ without a CMS.
-That is what makes Wordpress attractive to most users without any technical prowess.
-And as such, some users mightn't be comfortable writing their content in Markdown.
-For them a web-based [Rich Text Format][Rich Text Format] environment is what works.
+No static blog can become a true _Wordpress alternative_ without a CMS.
+And that's what makes Wordpress attractive to most users without any technical prowess.
+And as such, some users might not be comfortable writing their content in Markdown.
+For them a web-based [Rich Text Format][Rich Text Format] environment is what works best.

 Hence, we'll be using Forestry's backend CMS services.
-Although, there are alternatives like [Contentful][Contentful] (_one of the most popular one_) & [Netlify CMS][Netlify CMS], from my experience, Forestry is the most easy to use & configurable.
+There are alternatives like [Contentful][Contentful] (_one of the most popular one_) & [Netlify CMS][Netlify CMS].
+But, from personal experience I found Forestry to be the most easy to setup & configure.

 The things you can do with Hugo & Forestry is beyond the scope of this article.
-I could write another full-blown article just on this topic.
+I could write another full-blown article on this topic alone.
 So, keeping this article rather short & act as a guide for interested readers, here's a gist of how to set up Forestry.

 1. Ensure you've Forestry account & your site is "_added_" to their services.
 2. Configure the settings of the CMS from the Admin panel.